 3. Eris

 Eris has one known moon and was discovered in January 2005.
 Between 2005 to 2006 it was considered as 10th planet of our solar system by most astronomers.
-Eris re-classified into the dwarf planet in 2006 by IAU.
+Eris was re-classified as a dwarf planet in 2006 by IAU.

 - Read about:- Eris Dwarf Planet- Facts and Information